philbaker/fudge/README.md

 # Functional Core JS

+A set of functions based on Clojure's standard library for use in JavaScript projects.

-fc-js is based on [Squint](https://github.com/squint-cljs/squint) with some modifications to make the library friendlier to use directly in JavaScript projects.
+fc-js is based on [Squint](https://github.com/squint-cljs/squint) with some modifications to make the library friendlier for direct JavaScript usage.

 ## License